makrai/notes/buechel18-emo-multiling-multitask-naacl.md

         * Dominance (perceived degree of control over a (social) situation)
       * Many contributions though omit Dominance (the VA model, Russell, 1980)
       * we will still use the term “VAD” to jointly refer to both variants
-* resources (also called “emotion lexicons”) have emerged from psychological/NLP research labs for diverse languages
+* emotion lexicons have emerged from psychological/NLP research labs for diverse languages
   * listed in Table 1 and Buechel and Hahn (2018)
     Sven Buechel and Udo Hahn
     Representation mapping: